 * Gold jumps after three sessions of losses

-* Platinum hits highest since June 27 (Recasts, adds comments, updates prices)
+* Platinum hits highest since July 9 (Updates prices)

-BENGALURU, Nov 1 (Reuters) - Gold rose nearly 2 percent on Thursday, bouncing off a three-week low touched in the previous session as the dollar fell sharply from recent highs, making the metal cheaper for holders of other currencies.
+BENGALURU, Nov 1 (Reuters) - Gold rose more than 1 percent on Thursday, rebounding from a three-week low touched in the previous session, and spurred by the dollar's retreat from multi-month highs.

-The dollar index, which measures the U.S. unit against a basket of six major currencies, fell 0.9 percent, dropping from a 16-month high hit in the previous session on continued U.S. economic strength.
+The dollar index, which measures the U.S. unit against a basket of six major currencies, fell 0.7 percent, dropping from a 16-month high hit in the previous session on the back of continued U.S. economic strength.

-Markets are also watching the U.S. congressional elections on Tuesday, which will determine whether the Republican or Democratic party controls the U.S. Congress, with some predicting increased market volatility on the outcome.
+Attention is turning to the U.S. congressional elections on Nov.
+6, which will determine whether the Republican or Democratic party controls the U.S. Congress, with some predicting increased market volatility on the outcome.

-Silver jumped 3.7 percent to $14.74 per ounce, while palladium rose 1.2 percent to $1,091.45.
-(Reporting by Swati Verma, Sumita Layek and Karthika Suresh Namboothiri in Bengaluru; Editing by Dan Grebler and Cynthia Osterman)
+Silver jumped 2.8 percent to $14.61 per ounce, while palladium rose 1.4 percent to $1,093.70.
+(Reporting by Swati Verma and Sumita Layek in Bengaluru; Editing by Jan Harvey and Dale Hudson)